shiratsu/neocafesagashi/README.md

 it can also check web and so on.

 ### Some Problem
+* It sometimes crash.
-it sometimes crash.cafesagashi crashed on 3/5 with adhoc-build by new relic plugin.
+* Cafesagashi crashed on 3/5 with adhoc-build by new relic plugin.